 |Claim Settlement Ratio||9/10 = 90%||8/10 = 80%|

 |Claim Intimation Ratio||90 lacs / 2 crores = 45%||1.8 crore / 2 crore = 90%|

-Insurance company collects a small premium from a large number of people, but that money eventually goes only to handful number of people who file for a claim.
-So in a way it’s a shared resources which are given to those who are valid claimants.
+The insurance company collects a small premium from a large number of people, but that money eventually goes only to a handful number of people who file for a claim.
+So in a way, it’s a shared resource which is given to those who are valid claimants.